rawaludin/go-save-config/readme.md

 ## What is it?
-Its a simple app to demo how to save and load configuration file from JSON in golang.
+Its a simple app to show how to save and load configuration file from JSON in golang.

 ## Just that?
 Its also show how to use Google Map Geocoding API.